Research-informed teaching (RIT) opens the door to the world of research for our learners. It involves:

 Creating a culture of evidence-led practice with seed funding for learning and teaching research at Solent University.

-Internal staff involved in learning and teaching across the University are invited to submit funding proposals for research and development projects.
+Internal staff involved in learning and teaching across the University are invited to submit funding proposals for learning and teaching related projects.

 The themes for seed projects are: